micheleangioni/message-board/readme.md

 ## Installation

-Message Board can be installed through Composer, just include `"angioni/message-board": "dev-master"` to your composer.json.
+Message Board can be installed through Composer, just include `"michele-angioni/message-board": "dev-master"` to your composer.json.

 ## Configuration

 The Message Board Service Provided must be added in the app.php config file, under the providers array

-    'TopGames\MessageBoard\MessageBoardServiceProvider'
+    'MicheleAngioni\MessageBoard\MessageBoardServiceProvider'

 Add the `MbTrait` to your User model.
 It has also to implement the `MbUserInterface` so that Message Board classes can type hint it

     <?php

-    use TopGames\MessageBoard\MbTrait; // Message Board Trait
+    use MicheleAngioni\MessageBoard\MbTrait; // Message Board Trait
-    use TopGames\MessageBoard\MbUserInterface;
+    use MicheleAngioni\MessageBoard\MbUserInterface;

     class User MbUserInterface {